Sheriff: No foul play in 'Avengers' star snow tractor injury - KESQ

 Renner plays Hawkeye, a sharp-shooting member of the superhero Avengers squad in Marvel’s sprawling movie and television universe.

-Renner scored back-to-back Oscar nominations for “The Hurt Locker” and “The Town.”
-His portrayal of a bomb disposal specialist in Iraq in 2009′s “The Hurt Locker” helped turn him into a household name.
+He is a two-time acting Oscar nominee, scoring back-to-back nods for “The Hurt Locker” and “The Town.”
+Renner’s portrayal of a bomb disposal specialist in Iraq in 2009′s “The Hurt Locker” helped turn him into a household name.

 “The Avengers” in 2012 cemented him as part of Marvel’s grand storytelling ambitions, with his character appearing in several sequels and getting its own Disney+ series, “Hawkeye.”